jsign/merlin/README.md

 The implementation tries to be close to the original Rust one, with some minor changes to make it more idiomatic and performant in Go.

-## Current status
+## Current development status

-This repository is currently a work in progress.
-The code isn't audited nor ready for production use.
+This library is on par with the reference implementation.
+It has been tested against test vectors generated from the reference implementation and it passes all of them.

+This code hasn't been audited, so it should be used with caution.

 ## About
 Merlin is authored by Henry de Valence, with design input from Isis